Marek Matějovský

-Marek Matějovský (born 20 December 1981) is a Czech footballer who plays for FK Mladá Boleslav as a central midfielder.
+Marek Matějovský (born 20 December 1981) is a Czech former footballer who played as a central midfielder.
+He was valued as a creative player with a high number of assists for goals.
+He is among the most significant players of the history of the Czech First League, where he played 443 games and retired at the age of 43.
+He spent most of his career in FK Mladá Boleslav and AC Sparta Prague, but he also played in the Premier League and for the Czech Republic national football team.

 Club career

-Early career
+Early career and Mladá Boleslav

 Matějovský started his football career at the age of five with Slavoj Stará Boleslav, progressing to Alfa Brandýs nad Labem at the age of 13.
-After turning 18, he signed professional terms with Mladá Boleslav for the 1999–2000 season, who were then playing in the Czech 2.
+After turning 18, he signed professional terms with FK Mladá Boleslav for the 1999–2000 season, who were then playing in the Czech 2.
 Liga.
-In the spring of 2001, he switched to Gambrinus liga team Jablonec, but returned to Mladá Boleslav in January 2003.
-After settling back into the team, he helped them win promotion to the Gambrinus liga for the start of the 2004–05 season, where they remained for the rest of Matějovský's stay at the club.
+In the spring of 2001, he switched to Czech First League team Jablonec, but returned to Mladá Boleslav in January 2003.
+After settling back into the team, he helped them win promotion to the Czech First League for the start of the 2004–05 season, where they remained for the rest of Matějovský's stay at the club.
 He was promoted to captain of Mladá Boleslav at the start of the 2005–06 season.

 Reading

 Matějovský's performances in the Czech Republic alerted big clubs elsewhere in Europe to his ability, and he was linked with moves to Liverpool, Hamburg and Steaua Bucharest.
 However, it was announced on 7 January 2008 that Reading had signed Matějovský on a three-and-a-half-year contract for an undisclosed fee, believed to be around £1.42 million.

 Nick Hammond said, "Marek is primarily a central midfield player but he is also capable of playing in both wide positions or behind the strikers – he is a player we have been following for some time, and when the opportunity arose to sign him it was too good to turn down."
 Brian McDermott kept an eye on him for roughly 18 months, and had seen him in action a number of times.
 He said "He's captain of his club, and has played all their games in the last three years except when he's been suspended.
 That's the type of guy he is."

 He made his debut for Reading on 19 January in a 2–0 home defeat to Manchester United, coming on as an 80th-minute substitute for Bobby Convey.
 His first start for Reading was in another 2–0 home defeat, this time to Bolton Wanderers on 2 February.
 Matějovský scored his first goal for Reading on 15 March, with a 20-yard effort in a 2–1 loss at Liverpool.
 Two weeks later, he was sent off in a goalless draw against Blackburn Rovers at the Madejski Stadium.
 He totalled 15 appearances in his first season, which ended with relegation to the Championship.